jbremnant/project_ledi/doc/rst/page02_assembly.rst

 |tut_pwr1|

-Here's how I setup my parts before soldering.
-Notice the legs are bent so that they are held stationary as I solder them permanently in place.
+Here's how I placed the parts before soldering.
+Notice the legs are bent on the other side of the PCB so that they are held stationary as I solder them permanently in place.

 |tut_pwr2|